If you are taking the time to read this, chances are that someone close to you has recently died. We are sorry for your loss. Grieving is seldom easy.

 In some cases (especially where suicidal thoughts are involved) you may need professional support urgently.
 If you feel that you need professional support immediately, call CAPS if it is during business hours.

-If you need help after business hours or more immediately, go to your nearest hospital emergency room, dial 911, or CSU Dept. of Public Safety (678) 466-4050 if you are on campus.
+If you need help after business hours or more immediately, go to your nearest hospital emergency room, dial 911, or call CSU Dept. of Public Safety (678) 466-4050 if you are on campus.

 This hand-out was adapted from materials created by Illinois Institute of Technology Student Counseling Services.